fiskaltrust/rollout-doc/technical-operations/rollout-automation/shop-templating.md

 |![Number 4](../../images/numbers/circle-4o.png) |Edit an existing template. |
 |![Number 5](../../images/numbers/circle-5o.png) |Create a new template. |

-When you create or edit a template, you have to fill out the following form.
+When you create or edit a template, you must fill out the following form.

 ![Template Create/Edit](./images/template-shop-create.png "https://portal-sandbox.fiskaltrust.TLD/Template")